Winners and Losers of Week Two

 WINNERS

-1. BIG 12: The conference is 4-0 after the first two weeks of the season.
+1. BIG 12: The conference is 4-0 versus the Pac-12 after the first two weeks of the season.
 Two of those wins were from BYU, over Utah and Arizona.
 Kansas State defeated Stanford in week one and TCU topped Cal in week two.

 2. BOB BOWLSBY: He acted quickly and swiftly after losing his two top money-making institutions, Texas and Oklahoma, to the SEC.
 Soon after those programs made it official and accepted invites from Greg Sankey, Bob Bowlsby wasted no time with his Big 12 schools to add UCF, BYU, Cincinnati and Houston.